 A dedicated quality control manager who monitors cleaning across ALL cleaning jobs is the only way that quality can improve and stay consistent.
 Short of a quality control manager, you will become the quality feed-back which is not what you want.

-A process for quality control is important for any service.
+A process for quality control is important for any commercial cleaning services.
 If quality is not measured, then there is no process for delivering a consistently high-quality service.

 On-site quality control